Trying to find the best laundry detergent sheets is tough.

 First of all, they’re the cheapest manufacturer per load on the market, with each load coming in at just $0.33.
 You can drop this price even further to just $0.20 per load by joining their monthly subscription plan.
 Considering some manufacturers charge over $1 per load, $0.20 per load is great value.

 On top of this, they tick all the boxes you need in your laundry detergent sheets.
-They’re safe on sensitive skin, have zero-waste packaging, offer free shipping on all orders, work in all kinds of washing machines (including high-efficiency machines), and are vegan and cruelty-free (meaning no animals were harmed in production).
+They ranked in the top two results on both whites and colors, they’re safe on sensitive skin, have zero-waste packaging, offer free shipping on all orders, work in all kinds of washing machines (including high-efficiency machines), and are eco-friendly, vegan, and cruelty-free (meaning no animals were harmed in production).

 But, being great value and ticking all the boxes isn’t enough.
 We live in an interconnected society where our actions impact our future and those around us — something of which we all need to be conscious.
 It’s on this point that Earth Breeze really separates itself from the crowd in three ways.

-Firstly, for every box Earth Breeze sells, they donate 10 sheets to those in need, including homeless shelters, veteran’s organisations, women’s shelters, and disaster relief efforts.
+Firstly, for every box Earth Breeze sells, they donate 10 sheets to those in need, including homeless shelters, veteran’s organizations, women’s shelters, and disaster relief efforts.

 Secondly, they’re part of ‘1% For The Planet’ – an organization whose members commit 1% of revenue to non-profits to use in the most impactful way possible.